AgentD/diy-linux-guide/crosscc.md

 * curl
 * pkg-config
 * libtool
+* openssl (with headers)

 In case you wonder: you need the C++ compiler to build GCC.
 The GCC code base mainly uses C99, but with some additional C++ features. makeinfo is used by the GNU utilities that generate info pages from texinfo. ncurses is mainly needed by the kernel build system for `menuconfig`.
+OpenSSL is requried to compile the kernel later on.

 The list should be fairly complete, but I can't guarantee that I didn't miss something.
 Normally I work on systems with tons of development tools and